Log in

 Participants will provide:

-Pre-warped8 shaft table or dobby loom.
+Pre-warped 8 shaft loom.
 Shuttles, weft yarn, scissors, tape measure, notebook, pencil and any other materials needed for weaving.

 Optional items: Participants may also bring a laptop with weaving software - Fiberworks for Mac will be used for demonstrations and can be downloaded and used for free on Mac or Windows.